• Skip to primary navigation

 Before we begin cooking, we need to do some prep work.

-Since the vegetables need to be finely chopped, I recommend using a food processor to work on this task quickly.
+Since the vegetables must be finely chopped, I recommend using a food processor to work on this task quickly.
 If you don’t have a food processor, you can also use a sharp knife and mince the vegetables by hand.

 Begin by properly washing and drying the eggplant and peppers.